 Stakeholder process and summary report The department organized a stakeholder process as part of the Denver Water optimal corrosion control treatment designation.
 The department and several parties signed a memorandum of understanding and agreed to work together to avoid litigation, discuss additional studies and other topics.
 In November 2018 the MOU Leadership Team developed the following statement of success for the stakeholder process: MOU Stakeholders will collaboratively seek long-range regional solutions that maintain public trust and protect public health and the environment per the Safe Drinking Water Act and the Clean Water Act, while additionally minimizing impacts to water supplies, wastewater treatment plants and watersheds.

 This stakeholder process concluded in September, 2019.
 During this effort, stakeholders reviewed findings and recommendations from multiple technical working groups with regards to drinking water, wastewater and watershed interests.
 The final Watershed and Wastewater Stakeholder Summary Report summarizes the results of this stakeholder effort that focused on addressing the impacts of orthophosphate as optimum corrosion control treatment to wastewater and watersheds in the metro area.

-Agendas, presentations, handouts and meeting summaries for all stakeholder meetings in this process.
+Review meeting materials (agendas, presentations, handouts and meeting summaries for all stakeholder meetings in this process).